 Dîner en Blanc is a pop-up dinner.
 As a guest, you bring everything – your table, your chairs, and your meal.
 There are options to rent your tables and chairs as well as get a prepared meal but I don’t recommend it.
 The lines can be long causing you to miss the beginning and end of the event.
 Last year I was only halfway through the food line when they began Dîner en Blanc with the ceremonial waving of the napkins and I’ve had friends have to end the party early to hike their tables and chairs blocks away back to the rental spot.

-The basics that you need is a chair for each attendee and a table 28″ to 32” wide.
+The basics that you need are a chair for each attendee and a table 28″ to 32” wide.
 My sister has this table which is awesome because it’s super sturdy but folds to half its width and has a built-in carrying strap.
 Chairs need to be white or else have white chair covers on them.
 I bought two of these chairs last year; they’re lightweight and sturdy.

 Table linens need to be cloth, all serveware, plates, silverware, and such need to be real, nothing disposable.
-We used melamine plates and unbreakable wine glasses to lighten the load, silverware from the kitchen, and my sister has footed water glasses that are sturdy yet pretty.
+We used melamine plates and unbreakable wine glasses to lighten the load, silverware from the kitchen, and my sister has footed water glasses that were sturdy yet pretty.
 For serveware, we all had various white trays and bowls (I often find these on clearance at Target).

 Bring things for cleaning up.
 Paper towels and trash bags are a necessity and not provided by Dîner en Blanc.
 We pack up the plates and glasses in old dish towels to pad them but also to sop up dirty plates and any spills.
 Have quart- or gallon-sized Ziploc bags to store dirty silverware at the end of the night and if you wish to take home any leftovers.